Chart Color Schemes

 Health outcomes in Spearwood are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Common health conditions are slightly more prevalent here compared to averages across both younger and older age groups.
-Private health cover is very high at approximately 55% of the total population (~6,997 people).
-The most common medical conditions are mental health issues (8.9%) and arthritis (8.4%).
-68.0% of residents declare themselves completely clear of medical ailments, compared to 72.9% across Greater Perth.
-Spearwood has a higher proportion of seniors aged 65 and over at 22.5% (2,844 people), compared to the Greater Perth average of 14.8%.
-Health outcomes among seniors are above average, broadly in line with the general population's health profile.
+Common health conditions are slightly more prevalent here than average across both younger and older age groups.
+The rate of private health cover is very high, at approximately 55% of the total population (around 6,997 people).
+The most common medical conditions in the area are mental health issues and arthritis, affecting 8.9 and 8.4% of residents respectively.
+Meanwhile, 68.0% of residents report being completely clear of medical ailments, compared to 72.9% across Greater Perth.
+Spearwood has 22.5% of residents aged 65 and over (2,844 people), which is higher than the 14.8% in Greater Perth.
+This aligns with the general population's health profile.

 Frequently Asked Questions - Health